 The Board's work is presented so that the Election Committee can make the best possible assessment of the Board's competence and experience.
-The Election Committee also discussed the size of the Board, its composition, the election of a chairman for the meeting, fees for Board members and the election of auditors.
-No fees were paid to the Election Committee's chairman or to any of the other members of the Election Committee.
+The Election Committee also discussed the size of the Board, its composition, the election of a chairman for the meeting and fees for Board members.
+No fees were paid to the Election Committee's chairman or to any of the other members of the Election

-The Election Committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2013 AGM.
+The Election Committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2014 AGM.

-ANNUAL GENERAL MEETING 2013
+ANNUAL GENERAL MEETING 2014

-H&M's Annual General Meeting 2013 will be held on Tuesday 23 April 2013 in Victoriahallen at the Stockholm International Fairs in Stockholm.
-To register to attend the 2013 AGM, see H&M Annual Report 2012 page 90 or visit www.hm.com/agm.
+H&M's Annual General Meeting 2014 will be held on Tuesday 29 April 2014 in Victoriahallen at the Stockholm International Fairs in Stockholm.
+To register to attend the 2014 AGM, see H&M Annual Report 2013 page 98 or visit www.hm.com/agm.